-Gay Israel is a true gay oasis in the Middle East.
-Tel Aviv has been voted over and over again as one of the best gay cities worldwide.
+Gay Israel and especially the city of Tel Aviv has been voted over and over again as one of the best gay cities around the world.

 Gal Uchovsky, an Israeli musician and a gay activist explains, “Gay culture in Israel is not ‘underground’ or ‘alternative.’

-Gay tourists find it surprising to see gay couples embracing or walking hand in hand in public, a commonplace occurrence here in Gay Israel.
+Gay tourists sometimes are surprised to see gay couples embracing or walking hand in hand in public, a commonplace occurrence here in Gay Israel.

 The atmosphere is great!

-The Tel Aviv Gay Beach is sandwiched right in between the ‘dogs’ beach to the north, where you can visit with man’s best friend, and the surfer’s beach.
-Oddly the Hilton beach is just south of the religious beach which caters to the ‘modest’ public and allows only men and only women on separate days of the week.
+Oddly enough, the Hilton beach is just south of the religious beach which caters to the ‘modest’ public and allows only men and only women on separate days of the week.

-For more about all 18 of Tel Aviv’s lovely beaches, visit our page on Tel Aviv Beaches.
+To read more about all eighteen Tel Aviv’s lovely beaches, visit our Tel Aviv Beaches page.

 Each year, Tel Aviv hosts an enormous gay pride parade each year with hundreds of thousands of locals and tourists celebrating together.